 The drama instructor uses children’s literature as a basis for the drama instruction.
 Drama helps students internalize the story, and literature is a wonderful springboard for dramatic activities such as pantomime, improvisation, and character development as students portray animals and humans with various traits.
 Students are exposed to several unit studies throughout the year focusing on dreams and imagination, fairy tales, and legends and folktales from around the world.
 Students learn to work individually or in groups to use they body and voice to communicate.

 SCHOOL-WIDE DRAMA PRODUCTIONS

 Each year, students have the opportunity to be a part of a school-wide production.
-This past year, our school performed the musical Cinderella KIDS.
+A few years ago, our school performed the musical Cinderella KIDS.
 With two separate casts and four performances involving 400 students, children became actors, dancers, singers, gymnasts, and stage production crews as they lit up the room performing for over 2,000 audience members.
 Students try out for parts, and all students who want to participate in the production are given a role.
 This is an exciting way to build and showcase students’ talents and allow children to light up the stage!